 How to spot real airdrops

 Yes, airdrops are free crypto tokens and coins.
 But there are still dangers that you have to be aware of.
 Good thing will be to read our tutorial how to safely participate in the airdrops before continuing to this article.
 Even if the airdrops are free you are investing your time and usually some sort of your personal information.
 We have prepared the tips how to be sure that your time involving in the airdrop is well spent, and how will you minimize the risks that your personal information that you have shared with the cryptocurrency project be compromised.
 It is all about the legitimacy of the project.
 To be sure that your airdrops tokens will be distributed to you, and once they are distributed that they will have a legit chance of gaining a real value.
-Of course, nobody is telling you that you have to invest couple of hours or days in doing your research just to participate in the airdrop.
+Of course, nobody is telling you that you have to invest couple of hours or days in doing your research just to participate in the crypto airdrops.
 That is why we have prepared couple of quick tips how to spot the legit projects.
 This is not the 100% proof method how to spot scam coins (that can be really tricky), but it will be good enough to make a decision into participating in the airdrop, since you are not investing your money into the project but mainly your time.

 1. Check the website